reboottime/Agentic-AI/ai-agents-architecture-python/README.md

   - [ ] Intermediate Planning: Tracking Progress in the Agent Loop
   - [ ] The Great Agent Trade-off: Ahead of Time vs. Dynamic

+## coding task

+- [ ] make diagram about how related code entities are glued together
+- [ ] Test `OpenAI Agentic Python SDK` to consolidate understanding about the python architecture part

 ## Findings

 - Even though the course marked it as a beginner level tutorial, I saw it captures industry trends and papers more closely than other courses I consulted.